 When left untreated, intermittent divergent strabismus may deteriorate or remain the same over time.

-They can also present high levels of stereopsis and the patient’s binocular vision capacity can be greatly reduced.
+They can also present high levels of stereopsis, and the patient’s binocular vision capacity can be significantly reduced.

-Diplopia is also a very common factor among these patients.
+Diplopia is also a prevalent factor among these patients.

-The divergent mechanical strabismus is characterized by a greater deviation of the axes of vision.
+The divergent mechanical strabismus is characterized by a more significant deviation of the axes of vision.

-These patients tend to turn their heads as a compensatory habit to their visual problems.
+These patients tend to turn their heads to compensate for their visual problems.

-Patients with divergent sensory strabismus may manifest high degrees of anisometropia and may also present vertical deviations very often in conjunction with outward gaze deviations.
+Patients with divergent sensory strabismus may manifest high degrees of anisometropia and may often present vertical deviations in conjunction with outward gaze deviations.